Software Engineering | Seven Principles of software testing

-Software testing is a process of executing a program with the aim of finding the error.
-To make our software perform well it should be error free.
+Software testing is the process of executing a program with the aim of finding the error.
+To make our software perform well it should be error-free.
 If testing is done successfully it will remove all the errors from the software.

 There are seven principles in software testing:

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important CS Theory concepts for SDE interviews with the CS Theory Course at a student-friendly price and become industry ready.

 - Early testing

 - Defect clustering

 - Testing is context-dependent